botsarefuture/botsarefuture/README.md

 ## About Me

 - 🌟 I'm 15 years old.
-- 🏫 Studuing in Vocational Collage of Helsinki
+- 🏫 Studying in Helsinki Vocational College
 - 🌍 Based in beautiful Finland.
 - 🗣️ Fluent in both English and Finnish.